 Bio coming soon

 Tori joined Park Animal Hospital in July of 2013 after spending one year as a receptionist at an equine hospital, and 3 before that at a practice with 8 doctors for people.
 Her great passion for animals moved her from the human to the veterinary field, and she has never looked back.
-Tori loves to be involved in the special bond that people have with their pets.
+Tori is vegetarian and loves to be involved in the special bond that people have with their pets.

 Tori shares her heart and home with Amos, a busy cat who loves to test her patience… which only makes her love him more!
 She also shares her heart with her horse Sadie and with Abel, a kitten born at the barn where Sadie lives.
 Tori also cherishes the memories of the love of her life, Murphy, a 15 year old golden retriever who shocked everyone by living happily with an abdominal tumour for over a year.